CelerData/terraform-provider-celerdatabyoc/docs/resources/warehouse_auto_scaling_policy.md

 ~> The resource's API may change in subsequent versions to simplify user experience.

-Used for generate a warehouse auto-scaling policy json.
+Used for generates a warehouse auto-scaling policy in the JSON format.

 This policy will automatically scale the number of Compute nodes (CN), based on CPU utilization of the warehouse.
 Learn more about these here: [Enable Auto Scaling for your warehouse]